 The Alpine — or Tamarack — Larch is a needle laden tree, perfectly suited for the rocky dry soil prevalent in the Canadian Rockies.
 During spring and summer, the larch is rather unremarkable, as to the untrained eye, the coniferous tree looks like most pine species growing throughout Banff National Park.
 However, come autumn, summer's unassuming larch begins its dazzling transformation, from verdant green to a mesmerizing burnished gold.

 Banff's larches are unique because they're deciduous pines, not evergreens.
 This means that when cooler weather settles in the Canadian Rockies, the larch's needles change from green to gold, just like the region’s beautiful aspen, birch and poplar leaves.
 Soon after, the tree sheds its needles, leaving all of its branches bare over winter.
 With spring's arrival, new growth begins, and the larch sprouts green once more.

-For the pinnacle of the season's splendour, head to Larch Valley.
+For the pinnacle of the season's splendour, head to Larch Valley in Lake Louise.
 A hike here offers twice the magic, as the trailhead begins at breathtaking Moraine Lake.
 Sparkling turquoise water and a wash of gold make for a flawless pairing.
 It's about a 4 km trek uphill, and another 2.5 km further to Sentinel Pass, which boasts sweeping views of the valley’s golden foliage.

 Have your camera ready, Banff's larch season is fleeting.
 The magical colour conversion begins around the middle of September and lasts only a few weeks.
 As autumn is a hugely popular time for visiting the Canadian Rockies, it's essential to plan your trip in advance.